1 vineyard: Our estate sits atop a 56 acre bench. Currently 27 acres are planted.

-Our wines a produced exclusively from fruit grown on our single estate vineyard located on Skaha Bench, the Eastern bench of Skaha Lake in Penticton, British Columbia.
+Our wines are produced exclusively from fruit grown on our single estate vineyard located on Skaha Bench, the Eastern bench of Skaha Lake in Penticton, British Columbia.
 The Skinner’s spent three years searching for the right property in the Okanagan Valley that had the potential to create world class wines.
 When John Skinner came across the property known as “the Blackhawk” at the time, he knew this was what he had been patiently waiting for.
-Once the largest apricot orchard in the British Commonwealth, the property had lain fallow for since the late 1980’s.
-With its unique west sloping bench, surrounded by an amphitheatre of rock, offered long hot summer days in conjunction with idea air flow and soil structures, the potential was limitless.
+Once the largest apricot orchard in the British Commonwealth, the property had lain fallow since the late 1980’s.
+The unique west sloping bench, surrounded by an amphitheatre of rock, offered long hot summer days in conjunction with ideal air flow and soil structures.
+The potential was limitless.

 Our vineyard has been sustainably farmed since the end of 2010.
 No pesticides are used to control for weed or pests.
 We consider ourselves lucky that the bluffs behind our vineyard are home to predator birds including hawks, owls and turkey vultures which control rodent and small bird populations.
-To dissuade the bears from visiting, we electrified our perimeter in 2011 after loosing 1/3 of our 2010 harvest to a family of black bears.
-The power needed is now derived from our solar panels installed on our winery.
+To dissuade the bears from visiting, we electrified our perimeter in 2011 after losing 1/3 of our 2010 harvest to a family of black bears.
+Lastly, power needed on the property is now derived from our solar panels installed on our winery.